The State of Gun Violence in Charlottesville & Albemarle

 Residential Characteristics

 The data shown above is focused on describing key outcomes.
 To better understand the underlying contexts of gun trauma in our community we compare the location of these outcomes to the composition of key residential characteristics that may influence antisocial or violent behavior.
+It is important to note that many of these residential characteristics do not occur naturally, but are a result of past policy choices such as residential segregation and racial covenants, massive resistance, and the razing of Black neighborhoods, among others that have created the under-resourced communities outlined below.

 The maps below show clusters of gun violence incidents reported by our local police jurisdictions between 2018 and 2024 overlaid on top of community population characteristics.
-These characteristics are from the 5-year 2022 American Community Survey.
+These characteristics are from the 5-year 2019 - 2023 American Community Survey.
 The maps show the distribution of population characteristics in our region, such as youth populations, childhood poverty rates, median earnings, and unemployment rates.

 Next to each map is a tab with a scatterplot comparing the presence of a population characteristic to rates of gun violence within each census tract.
 The population characteristic being examined is represented along the bottom and the proportion of total gun violence incidents from 2018 - 2024 is shown along the side.
 Each circle represents a different census tract, and the size of the circle is proportional to the population of the tract.